 After successful completion of this course students are expected to be able to:

-- analyse the use of innovative earth observation techniques for various applications;
+- analyse the use of remote sensing for various spatial problems;

 - apply digital image processing techniques for spatial problems;

 - explain the application possibilities of remote sensing for the inventory, monitoring and policy making in the fields of agriculture, forestry, land use, agrohydrology, nature conservation and environmental issues.